In an expanding universe, what doesn't expand?: Newtonian analysis

+Plots of this potential are given in Fig.~\ref{fig:potentials}.
+Both the potential and the radius are made dimensionless by multiplying them by appropriate combinations of the parameters $L$ and $C$.
+Each curve is labeled with the value of the parameter $T_{\rm atom}/T_{\rm exp}$ that determines the importance of the cosmological expansion to the evolution of the radius of the atom.
+The larger the value of $T_{\rm atom}/T_{\rm exp}$, the larger is the effect of expansion.

+Expansion is absent for the top curve, that for which $T_{\rm atom}/T_{\rm exp}=0$.
+In this case, the electron is always trapped in the potential well, i.e., it is permanently bound.
+If it is started at the bottom of the potential well, at $r=L^2/C$ (i.e., at $E=-C^2/2L^2$ in Eq.~(\ref{Edef})) it will remain in a circular orbit at that radius.
+For any larger value of $E$ the electron will orbit in an ellipse.

+For nonzero values of the $T_{\rm atom}/T_{\rm exp}$ parameter, the potential at large $r$ eventually becomes negative and decreasing; it represents a dominant force outward.
+Consequently, an electron that is at sufficiently large radius will be driven to even larger radius.
+The important question is whether the electron will ever get to that region of dominant outward force.
+The answer is contained in the shapes of the curves in Fig.~\ref{fig:potentials}.

+We first consider the case in which the electron starts at the bottom of the potential well of the no-expansion curve, then is ``surprised'' by the sudden turn on of expansion, so that the electron has energy $E=-C^2/2L^2$ and finds itself under the influence of one of the curves with $T_{\rm atom}/T_{\rm exp}>0$.
+For this scenario a critical value of $T_{\rm atom}/T_{\rm exp}$ is 0.25.
+As shown by the dashed line in Fig.~\ref{fig:potentials}, this is the value for which the local peak of the potential has the same value as the lowest point in the potential well of the no-expansion curve.
+For values of $T_{\rm atom}/T_{\rm exp}$ less than 0.25 the surprised electron will remain trapped in an approximately elliptical orbit.
+For larger values of $T_{\rm atom}/T_{\rm exp}$ the electron will move to larger radius and be accelerated outward by the cosmological expansion.

+A somewhat different scenario can be envisioned: the electron finds itself in the bottom not of the well of the no-expansion curve, but at the bottom of the potential well of the curve that includes the expansion term.
+In this case the electron will remain at a fixed value of $r$, the location of the bottom of the potential well, but this can happen only if there actually exists such a potential well.
+As shown in Fig.~\ref{fig:potentials} there is a critical curve that separates potentials with and without a potential well.
+That curve turns out to correspond to $T_{\rm atom}/T_{\rm exp}=3\sqrt{3\;}/16\approx0.3248$.

-We can generalize the underlying idea in this explanation to a broader but less precise explanation of the ``all or nothing'' effect if $a(t)$ is not an exponential.
+With the viewpoint of the potentials it is clear why there is an ``all or nothing'' behavior of the atom.
+The electron either is, or is not, trapped in the potential well; there is no ``partial expansion'' possible.
+Underlying this graphical understanding is a broader but less precise heuristic explanation of the ``all or nothing'' effect, an explanation that goes beyond expansion that is exponential in time.
 The cosmological expansion term $r(d^2a/dt^2)/a$ increases at large physical distances $r$ from the nucleus.
 The centrifugal and electrical forces decrease.
 This implies a sort of instability with respect to expansion.
-If the electron moves outward, the expansion term will become more important and push the electron further outward.
-Heuristically, at least, such an instability accounts for the fact that the atom cannot just keep expanding ``slightly.''
+If the electron moves sufficiently far outward, the expansion term will become more important and push the electron yet further outward.